 - Consulting Services Consulting services are provided to students who are in regular education courses but require accommodations or modifications in order to be successful.
-The special education case manager consults with the students, teachers, parents, and school counselors to ensure the student's IEP is being implemented and followed appropriately. - Academic Support Services Academic support is available to students in regular education courses as deemed appropriate by the IEP Team. - Academic Resource Classes Academic resource is a structured classroom setting with clear expectations to provide students with extra support while completing homework, studying for tests/quizzes, and working on projects.
-Progress of students is closely monitored to help ensure success. - Functional Classes This course of study is available as determined by an IEP team and only after a determination that the grade level Virginia Standards of Learning is not appropriate for the student even with the use of modifications, adaptations, supplemental aides and services.
-These courses will provide students real world application of skills in the areas of mathematics, reading, science, social studies, vocational education, and daily living skills. - Reading Intervention Classes Reading is an intervention program available to students who struggle with reading.
+The special education case manager consults with the students, teachers, parents, and school counselors to ensure the student's IEP is being implemented and followed appropriately. - □ Academic Support Academic support is available to students in regular education courses, as a pull-out option, and/or as a separate class period for all academic courses as deemed appropriate by the IEP Team. - Academic Resource Classes Resource classes are available to students in regular education courses, as a pull-out option, and/or as a separate class period for all academic courses as deemed appropriate by the IEP team.
+Academic resource is a structured classroom setting with clear expectations to provide students with extra support while completing homework, studying for tests/quizzes, and working on projects.
+Progress of students is closely monitored to help ensure success. - Functional/Occupational Program This course of study should be determined by an IEP team and only after a determination that the grade level Virginia Standards of Learning is not appropriate for the student even with the use of modifications, adaptations, supplemental aides and services.
+These courses will provide students real world application of skills in the areas of mathematics, reading, science, social studies, vocational education, and daily living skills. - Reading Intervention Program Reading is an intervention program available to students who struggle with reading.
 The class utilizes a research-based reading program focused on a multi-sensory approach to decoding and encoding words phonetically through the steps of the program.
-Students progress while also developing reading comprehension through identifying and applying various reading strategies. - Transition Services Transition services are provided to all students who are served by the special education program.
-Beginning at the age of 14 (or earlier if appropriate), students begin considering Post-Secondary Employment, Post-Secondary Education, Post-Secondary Training, and Independent Living in order to ensure that their high school experience prepares them for adulthood.
+Students progress through the levels while also developing reading comprehension through identifying and applying various reading strategies.